crplab/simvia-installation/README.md

 ## Introduction

-Simvia is a SPDM system that allows to manage data and simulations, run computational tasks and process the results.
+Simvia is an SPDM system that allows to manage data and simulations, run computational tasks and process the results.
 This enterprise level system available for teams up to 5 users for free.

 - User guide: https://simvia.ru/release_docs/latest/userguide.pdf
 - Installation guide: https://github.com/crplab/simvia-installation